rvesse/airline/docs/guide/practise/prompts.md

 ### Prompts Helper

-The `Prompts` helper class provides `PromptBuilder`'s with some basic's preconfigured that you can use as a starting point for further configuration:
+The `Prompts` helper class provides [`PromptBuilder`](#prompt-builder)'s with some basics preconfigured for you that you can use as a starting point for further configuration:

 - `Prompts.defaultPrompt()` - A builder with the [provider](#provider) set to the default for your runtime environment and no [timeout](#timeouts).